 *(of all 10 index items; the additional item for general health should not be included!)

-Important Note: The sum score may only be calculated "by hand" if ALL items have been answered.
+Important Note no. 1: The sum score may only be calculated "by hand" if ALL items have been answered.
 Items that have not been answered may not simply be recalculated.
 Thus, the total sum score of the scale should not be calculated by imputing the missing values.
 However, if there is no more than one missing value, it is possible to use the SPSS syntax to calculate the Rasch person parameter based on the existing item responses.
 For the "by hand" calculation, we therefore assume completely answered questionnaires (no missing values).

 STEP 3: RASH PERSONAL PARAMETERS and T-VALUE STANDARDIZATION